 Gold ETFs are publicly traded and can be bought and sold directly with a Demat account.
 Gold ETFs back their assets by purchasing real physical gold with a purity of 99.5%.
-This physical gold is stored in vaults in the custodian bank and is valued periodically, in accordance with the guidelines of the Securities and Exchange Board of India (Sebi).
+This physical gold is stored in vaults in the custodian bank, such as Gold IRA custodians, and is valued periodically, in accordance with the guidelines of the Securities and Exchange Board of India (Sebi).
 Their problem is not unique, since today many people find it difficult to safely store the gold they have at home or in bank lockers.
 The idea of keeping your gold assets, especially currencies, on paper using gold ETFs is a good idea.

 While investments in gold ETFs can be converted into physical gold depending on the number of units you own, the opposite is not possible.
 You can't directly convert the physical gold you hold as currencies into an ETF that way.
 You'll need to sell the gold you have and then allocate the profits from those sales to gold ETFs.
 The selling price of your gold coins will depend on the current gold rates, which you can check at the time of sale.